I Believe the Bible

 Evangelicals tend to adopt an unthinking view of scripture, which causes many problems - especially to people who fail to understand us and how we use the Bible.

-Despite what some people claim, nobody simply believes what the Bible says: we all interpret.
+Whatever they may say, nobody I have yet talked with on this subject 'simply' believes what the Bible says.
+One way or another, we all interpret.
 There are, therefore, two basic questions we need to ask.

 God's Specific Word